dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The response is a vector comprising records with a `token_id` and a corresponding variant with `Ok` containing a transaction index indicating the success case or an `Err` variant indicating the error case.

-Note that the response size on ICP is limited.
-Callers of this method should take care to not exceed the response limit with their inputs.
+Note that the size of responses on ICP is limited.
+Callers of this method should take particular care to not exceed the response limit for their inputs, e.g., in case there are many approvals defined for a token id or many token ids with a few approvals each are provided as input.

 Revoking an approval for one or more token ids does not affect collection-level approvals.